Battle of the Monongahela

 General Edward Braddock commanded British forces in the unsuccessful 1755 campaign to expel the French from the Ohio Valley near Pittsburgh, Pennsylvania.
 Braddock assumed command of the expedition due to the failure of earlier Virginian efforts led by George Washington at the start of the French and Indian War (1754-1763).
 The British general is often blamed for the 1755 disaster which resulted in his death and continued French control of the Ohio Valley.

 Braddock was well qualified for command by 1755.
 He first joined the Coldstream Guards in 1710 and had earned a reputation as valiant officer in Britain’s siege of Bergen op Zoom in 1747.
-Promoted to Major General, Braddock commanded two new regiments, the 44th and 48th Foot of the Coldstream Guards.
+Promoted to Major General, Braddock commanded two regiments raised in 1741, the 44th and 48th Regiments of Foot.
 Much of their military experience consisted of parade ground close-order drills.
-Inexperienced regular soldiers, George Washington later described their battle performance as “dastardly behavior.”
+Inexperienced regular soldiers, George Washington later described their battle performance as “dastardly behavior.1”

 Braddock’s guards reached Virginia in February of 1755.
 The British aimed at conquering French forts Machault, Le Boeuf, and Presque Isle that dotted key points along the northern border.
 Fort Duquesne, the last domino in the series of fortifications, would be isolated for a final, glorious British victory.
 Braddock immediately coordinated his military efforts, instructing the governors of Virginia, Maryland, Pennsylvania, and Massachusetts on what each should contribute to the effort.
 Unaccustomed to Braddock’s forcefulness, some governors bristled at his demands, which included funds to pay his army’s expenses.
 Quaker dominated Pennsylvania rejected his demands for money and men, even though the conflict was on the colony’s western frontier.
 Braddock nonetheless prepared to launch his expedition from Will’s Creek and Ft.
 Cumberland in western Virginia.